earthcube/earthcube_utilities/summarize/README.md

 * Build summary for a 'release' graph (coded, but untested/undocumented)

 ### Summarize an existing graph stores.

-This can  summarize an entire graph store, or just process a msubset, eg, a recently update repo.
+This can  summarize an entire graph store, or just process a msubset, eg, a recently updated repo.

 * The information is in an existing blazegraph instance
     * ` glcon nabu prefix --cfgName {configdir} `
 * There exists a  summary namespace in a blazegraph instance